 I am inspired by lots of things from architecture to nature.
 I seem to get a lot of inspiration from people and have made collections based on David Attenborough, Audrey Hepburn and Celia Birtwell to name a few!

-Personally I am obsessed by the 1960's which is quite ironic given that was the decade that killed millinery due to the introduction of certain hairstyles like the beehive and five point bob.
-From a millinery point of view my favourite styles are from the Victorian period with the Jazz Age style from the 1920's a close second!
+Personally, I am obsessed with the 1960's which is quite ironic given that was the decade that killed millinery due to the introduction of certain hairstyles like the beehive and five-point bob.
+From a millinery point of view, my favourite styles are from the Victorian period with the Jazz Age style from the 1920's a close second!